sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-25-find-all-numbers-disappeared-in-an-array.md

   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
 ---

-# Find All Numbers Disappeared in an Array in Java

 Given an array `nums` of size `n` where values are in range `[1, n]`, some numbers appear twice and others are missing.
 Return all missing numbers.